jakobottar/pl-season-explorer/misc/process_book.md

 There are many sites that can be used to visualize individual Premier League games (e.g. *The Guardian* and the official Premier League site).
 There are also sites that can be used to visualize an entire season (again, the official Premier League site can do this).
 But there are not many sites out there that make it easy to visualize part of a season, or easily switch between game data and season data.

-## Questions
+## Questions and Goals

-Interactively visualize a single English Premier League (EPL) season with a game-by-game breakdown for all teams in the EPL.
+Main goal: Interactively visualize a single English Premier League (EPL) season with a game-by-game breakdown for all teams in the EPL.

 Show how each team performed versus other teams, and as a function of time over the entire season.
 Allow the user to zoom in on individual games and see the significant events during each game, such as who scored or who was shown a red card.